-Plant biotechnology product development in Singapore is minimal and has been limited to just one unfinished project to date.
+Plant biotechnology product development in Singapore is minimal and has been limited to just one finished project to date.
 In 2015, the Singapore Agri-Food and Veterinary Authority (AVA) granted approval for a local company, JOil (S) Pte.
-Ltd, to conduct small scale field trials for genetically engineered (GE) Jatropha kernels with high oleic acid content for the biofuels industry.
-Industry contacts report the field trials are still ongoing.
+Ltd, to conduct small scale field trials for GE Jatropha kernels with high oleic acid content for the biofuels industry.